Create a kids craft room that will get used. Learn how to choose a location, make an art cart or caddy and get started creating with your kids!

 3. You can also set up an art outpost!

 Another way to think about it is, where do your kids do their art now?
-Likely it’s a good candidate for at least an art outpost.
-Maybe its a space to pull up an art cart or keep an art caddy with basic materials – even if the kids have a more dedicated art space elsewhere.
+Likely it’s a good candidate for an art outpost.
+Maybe it’s a place to pull up an art cart or keep an art caddy stocked – even if the kids have a more dedicated art space elsewhere.

 Sure, it might be hard turning over your prime real estate to the kids’ art.
-But if you’re creating an art space at all, you’re doing it because you believe in the importance of creativity.
+But if you’re creating a craft room at all, you’re doing it because you believe in the importance of creativity.

 Choose an inviting space near the heart of the family action and it will actually be used.